 Firewall Configuration

 Only one firewall, if any, should be running.
-Which is running depends on the specifics of your installation, but below are example configurations for the three most common: dftables
+Which is running depends on the specifics of your installation, but below are example configurations for the three most common: dftables, iptables, or firewalld.

 nft insert rule ip filter INPUT ct state new tcp dport 80 counter accept